 What's your favorite song you've sung with Lux?

 "Pärt’s Nunc Dimittis, because I love the text and think it’s an excellent setting of it, and because I think it’s one of the more successful uses of Pärt’s trademark style"

 "Mick Jagger, because John Lennon wrote “Imagine” and Mick Jagger did not."

 What's the most interesting fact about you?

 "Most interesting fact about me is a huge number of people read something I wrote in 8th grade about iPads because it got linked on a popular Apple-centric website (actually my favorite one still)."

 John-Paul Teti (J-P to those who know him) has been with Lux since the beginning, ten seasons.
-Despite hanging around the performing arts building often enough that people think he’s a music major, he’s actually a senior Computer Science major and a Linguistics minor at the University of Maryland in College Park, and spent summer 2018 as a research assistant on a computational linguistics study on child language acquisition.
-He’s a member of the UMD University Chorale and the more select UMD Chamber Singers, and has performed with them alongside the Baltimore Symphony Orchestra and the National Symphony Orchestra.
-When not doing computery, linguisticsy, or musicy things, he can be found being mad online on Twitter.
+Despite hanging around the performing arts building often enough that people think he’s a music major, he recently graduated from the University of Maryland with a degree in Computer Science and a in Linguistics.
+In Summer 2018, he worked as a research assistant on a computational linguistics study on child language acquisition.
+He was a member of the UMD University Chorale and the more select UMD Chamber Singers, and performed with them alongside the Baltimore Symphony Orchestra and the National Symphony Orchestra.
+When not doing computery, linguisticsy, or musicy things, he can be found being mad on Twitter.
 (Probably.)

 News & Updates